 Use a logo

 An attractive, clever and colorful illustration can help familiarize the brand or company with your recipients.
-Using a good logo on a direct mail design piece will greatly increase the chances of people opening the mail piece and reading your message.
+Using a good logo will greatly increase the chances of people opening the mail piece and reading your message.

 Coatings and finishes